bbenedict/simple-react/README.md

 * Missing lang attribute on html tag
 * Forms do not have labels on inputs

-After addressing these issues, the report reveleaed one of the items I expected to show up.
+After addressing these issues, the report revealed one of the items I expected to show up.
 Images with no alt text.

 Report at 100% now.